 - Inquiry with management and relevant staff of Royal DSM at corporate and component level responsible for the sustainability strategy, policies and results;

 - Determining the nature and extent of the audit procedures at corporate and component level.
 For this, the nature, size and/or risk profile of these components were decisive.
 Based thereon we selected the components to visit.
-In view of restrictions on the movement of people across borders, and also within significantly affected countries, due to the Covid-19 pandemic, we considered how to make appropriate changes to the audit plan.
-Due to the aforementioned restrictions, travelling generally was not practicable in the current environment and we conducted our visits remotely for components where travel was not possible.
-The visits were aimed at, on a component level, validating source data and evaluating the design, implementation and operation of controls and validation procedures;
+The (remote) visits to production sites in the China, USA, Brazil and the Netherlands were aimed at, on a component level, validating source data and evaluating the design, implementation and operation of controls and validation procedures.
+In view of restrictions on the movement of people across borders, for affected countries in the Covid-19 pandemic where travelling to affected countries was not practicable, we conducted our visits remotely for those components;

-- Obtaining supporting information that the Sustainability Information reconciles with underlying records of Royal DSM;
+- Obtaining audit evidence that the sustainability information reconciles with underlying records of Royal DSM;

-- Evaluating the overall presentation, structure and content of the Sustainability Information; and
+- Evaluating the overall presentation and content of the sustainability information; and

 We communicate with the Supervisory Board regarding, among other matters, the planned scope and timing of the audit and significant findings, including any significant findings in internal control that we identify during our audit.